skatejs/dom-diff/README.md

 # Dom Diff

-Skate's DOM Diff is library that will diff real dom nodes using a simple algorithm designed to be balanced between performance and accuracy.
+Skate's DOM Diff is a library that will diff real dom nodes using a simple algorithm designed to be balanced between performance and accuracy.
 It uses a similar algorithm that React uses and makes similar assumptions.

 ## Usage